 Course Learning OutcomesOn successful completion of this course students will be able to:

-1 Undertake plant tests to determine dynamic characteristics (e.g. in a first-order plus dead time model); 2 Tune various forms of controllers (P, PI, PID) using a number of techniques (e.g. open-loop step test, closed-loop step test); 3 Understand typical control structures for a variety of commonly encountered processes; 4 Specify advanced controllers (e.g. dead time compensation, feed-forward, IMC, model-based controllers); 5 Specify & model multi-variable control structures & de-couplers; 6 Devise plant-wide control structures; 7 Understand the use of the z-transform in digital control; 8 Be capable of designing controllers for discrete systems; 9 Characterise and describe particulate systems in terms of their basic physical properties; and 10 Perform basic design calculations and analysis of typical particulate processes, such as mixing, size reduction and enlargement, storage and transport of powders.
+1 Complete plant tests to determine dynamic characteristics (e.g. in a first-order plus dead time model); 2 Tune various forms of controllers (P, PI, PID) using a number of techniques (e.g. open-loop step test, closed-loop step test); 3 Explain typical control structures for a variety of commonly encountered processes; 4 Specify advanced controllers (e.g. dead time compensation, feed-forward, IMC, model-based controllers); 5 Specify & model multi-variable control structures & de-couplers; 6 Devise plant-wide control structures; 7 Use the z-transform in digital control; 8 Design controllers for discrete systems; 9 Characterise and describe particulate systems in terms of their basic physical properties; and 10 Perform basic design calculations and analysis of typical particulate processes, such as mixing, size reduction and enlargement, storage and transport of powders.

 The above course learning outcomes are aligned with the Engineers Australia Stage 1 Competency Standard for the Professional Engineer.